haddadi/haddadi.github.io/about.md

 ### News

 May 2019: [BBC Box](https://www.bbc.co.uk/rd/projects/databox){:target="_blank"}, a [Databox](https://www.databoxproject.uk/)-driven product we are collaborating on, will be released soon!
-Watch this space.
+Watch this space for the progress.

 April 2019: Congratulations to [Katrin Hänsel](https://miezelkat.github.io) for having passed her PhD viva!